-Harvard scientists: strange asteroid could be a 'probe' from an 'alien civilisation'
+Harvard scientists: Strange asteroid could be an alien 'probe'

 Taking It to Extremes: Mix insane situations -- erupting volcanoes, nuclear meltdowns, 30-foot waves -- with everyday tech.
 Here's what happens.

-Discuss: Harvard scientists: strange asteroid could be a 'probe' from an 'alien civilisation'
+Discuss: Harvard scientists: Strange asteroid could be an alien 'probe'

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.